alexmiddeleer/DoctrineModule/docs/hydrator.md

 echo $dataArray['name']; // prints "Paris"
 ```

-As you can see from this example, in simple cases, the DoctrineModule hydrator provides nearly no benefits over a
+As you can see from this example, the DoctrineModule hydrator provides few benefits over a
-simpler hydrator like "ClassMethods".
-However, even in those cases, I suggest you to use it, as it performs automatic
-conversions between types.
-For instance, it can convert timestamp to DateTime (which is the type used by Doctrine to
+simpler hydrator like "ClassMethods" in simple cases.
+However, I still suggest you to use it even in simple cases, as it performs automatic type conversions.
+For instance, it can convert timestamp to DateTime (which is the type used by Doctrine to represent dates):
-represent dates):

 ```php